 This was shortly followed by another production run on 31 December with a further 66 reels, 34,031 lbs taking 97 hours to manufacture.

-Records reveal that this was valuable business to the mill, as no production had been recorded on Paper Machine 2 from 10 October 1925 until this production run at the end of the year.
+Records reveal that this was the first production run of paper since early October and demonstrated how valuable this contract was.
 It was a bad time generally within the paper industry and the employees at Ivybridge had been on ‘short time’ working arrangements.

 The orders for Royal Cypher stamp paper in 1926 reached over 500 tons, representing around one third of the total production of 1550 tonnes on paper machine number 2.
 This all contributed to better working conditions and the employees were generally thankful to Portals for bringing this new business to the mill.